Irwin Conference Center: Landscape

-As built, the bank building only occupied one-third of the site.
-The rear or western portion houses a drive-through window and large parking lot with trees.
+As built, the bank building occupied only one-third of the site.
+The rear or western portion houses a drive-through window and a large parking lot with trees.
 When the bank building was erected, the Irwin Union Bank did not own the entire site, and part of what is now the parking lot was occupied by another structure.
-Dan Kiley was the bank building's landscape architect, selecting specific types of trees and foliage to provide shade and integrate the building into the streetscape.
+Dan Kiley, the bank building's landscape architect, selected specific types of trees and foliage to provide shade and integrate the building into the streetscape.
 He used littleleaf linden trees as the basis of the space, with euonymus as ground cover and seasonal spring bulbs, begonias, geraniums, and chrysanthemums as accents.
 Kiley also added an underground sprinkler system to irrigate the plants.
 These plantings created a park-like feeling, as the Irwin Union Bank Building is shorter than the structures around it.

 The main bank building is set back 12 ft from the sidewalk.
 Trees are also placed around the bank building, which, according to the Architectural Forum, was intended to attract passersby.
-Originally, there were 27 sweet gum trees surrounding the main building, each measuring 18 ft high.
-The trees are placed near the sidewalk to help integrate the building into the streetscape, since the adjacent buildings are not recessed from the sidewalk.
+Originally, there were 27 sweet gum trees surrounding the main building, each measuring 18 ft tall.
+The trees stand near the sidewalk, helping to integrate the building into the streetscape, since the adjacent buildings are not recessed from the sidewalk.
 The original trees were saplings; they were intended to obscure the neighboring buildings as they grew, thereby reinforcing the building's park-like feeling.
-West of the building, the trees are planted in three rows measuring 20 ft apart; some of the original linden trees have been replaced with honey locusts.
+West of the building, the trees are planted in three rows spaced 20 ft apart; some of the original linden trees have been replaced with honey locusts.
 There is also a lawn west of the original bank, surrounded by honey locusts.

-The original plans included a drive-through facility to the west, with a driveway and parking lot for customers who did not want to go inside.
-A driveway, dating from 1966, travels between the trees, splitting up into multiple lanes divided by brick and concrete median strips.
+The original plans included an early iteration of a drive-through teller's window, located west of the main building, with a driveway and parking lot for customers who did not want to go inside.
+A driveway, dating from 1966, travels between the trees and splits into multiple lanes divided by brick and concrete median strips.
 The driveway is paved in concrete aggregate with brick-paved borders, and there are steel and aluminum bollards illuminating the driveway.
+Within the driveway are three standalone bank teller booths, also added in the 1966 renovation; they have canopies designed in the 1980s by Frank Adams, a local architect.
 When the building was constructed, there were radiant heating coils embedded into the outdoor concrete slabs.